top of page

 This kind of practice can support healing by slowly rebuilding a sense of agency and connection between your body, your mind, and your sense of self.
 It is not about being directed or corrected; it is about being supported in listening inward and choosing what feels grounding and nourishing as you go.
 Each 30- to 45-minute session offers an invitation to rediscover your body — to notice it, to be with it, and to find your way home to yourself at a pace that feels comfortable.

 Because TCTSY is rooted in relationship and present-moment connection, it is not offered through recordings.
-If you are curious and would like to experience what a session feels like before stepping into a personal practice, you are welcome to join the upcoming Trauma Sensitive Yoga workshop:
+If you are curious and would like to experience what a session feels like before stepping into a personal practice, you are welcome to join an upcoming Trauma Sensitive Yoga event:

 Wednesday, April 22, 2026